South Central Conference (Illinois): History

 Named for its location in the state of Illinois, the South Central Conference was formed in 1926 with 10 schools.
 The charter schools included; Carlinville, Gillespie, Hillsboro, Litchfield, Mt.
 Olive, Nokomis, Pana, Shelbyville, Staunton and Taylorville.
 Only six years into the league, however, Shelbyville would drop out in 1932 and Litchfield would follow in 1934.
 Benld High School would join in 1935 and the conference would stay status quo for 10 years.

 A wave of change occurred in 1944 as Hillsboro, Nokomis, Pana and Taylorville would all leave the South Central for the newly formed Mid State Conference.
 This exodus resulted in a 5 team football conference that would not change until 1955.
 Prior to the 1955 school year, Nokomis would rejoin the league as well as Piasa South Western.
 South Western would only remain in the conference for 6 years, leaving in 1961.
-That same year, Benld High School would be consolidated into Gillespie High School, reducing the number of schools back down to only 5 schools playing football.
+That same year, Benld High School was consolidated into Gillespie High School, reducing the number of schools back down to only 5 schools playing football.
 In 1963, Springfield Feitshans entered the conference and Virden High School joined in 1966.
 In 1967, Feitshans would close and all of attending students would go to the newly constructed Springfield Southeast High School and leave the South Central, moving to the Capitol Conference.
-As the 1960's came to a close, the total number of schools remained at six.
+As the 1960s came to a close, the total number of schools remained at six.

 In 1970, Piasa South Western came back to the league and the South Central would hold at seven teams throughout the entirety of the decade.
 Litchfield would make its return in 1980 as well as a new entry White Hall North Greene.
 In that same year, Mt.
 Olive would leave the conference and the total number of schools would increase to eight.
 Another mass exodus would occur in 1985 as Nokomis, Virden and North Greene High Schools would leave the conference for the newly created Prairie State Conference.
 However, in that same year, St. Jacob Triad High School would join the league from the Midwestern Conference.